Population Health Measures Overview

 The U.S. and CMS acknowledge the importance of quality measurement and that quality reporting and value-based programs have improved outcomes and how measured entities deliver care.
 Additionally, population health measurement is critical to improving the nation’s overall health.
 As such, CMS is committed to four principles for improving population health:

-• Establish health equity as a strategic priority
+• Establish health access for all as a strategic priority

 • Empower and enable measured entities and other interested parties to take a data-driven approach to measuring and improving population health